 Triadic Logic

-Psychology • Structure • Energy Flow — a framework to trade what the market is feeding, not just where it’s moving.
+Psychology • Structure • Energy Flow — a framework to trade from imbalance to balance.

 The Three Pillars